-A couple of years ago, as I jay-jogged across a busy avenue from my parking spot to the building where I worked, I felt a sharp paint shoot up my leg and into my hip.
+A couple of years ago, as I jay-jogged across a busy avenue from my parking spot to the building where I worked, I felt a sharp pain shoot up my leg and into my hip.
 I'd had some nagging pain issues there for a time, but since I have three types of arthritis and am hardly young, this wasn't surprising.
 Still, it was frustrating.

 My mother had undergone double hip replacements and I figured, grudgingly, that my time was nearer than I thought.
 The hip pain kept getting worse.
 I found myself wincing as I walked to get the mail.
 I even developed enough of a limp that my colleagues noticed a change in my normally rapid gait.